 Source: Adapted from Vasigh, B., K. Fleming and T. Tacker (2013) Introduction to Air Transport Economics, Second Edition, Burlington, VT: Ashgate.
 Note: for one-way flights.

 Unlike transportation modes such as public transit, airfares for a single flight are not based on the same fare system as airlines practice yield management.
 Thus, passengers on the same flight may have paid a different airfare even if they are sitting in the same section of the aircraft (e.g. economy).
-Depending on the airfare, the demand can show different elasticity levels, with high airfares having a low elasticity (fare variations having almost no impacts on the demand) and low airfares having a high elasticity (fare variations have a high effect on the demand).
+Depending on the airfare, the demand can show different elasticity levels, with high airfares having a low elasticity (fare variations having almost no impact on the demand) and low airfares having a high elasticity (fare variations have a high effect on the demand).

 The above figure illustrates the situation using the number of passengers who paid a specific airfare between LAX (Los Angeles) and JFK (New York) over three months.
 While 92% of the passengers paid an airfare of less than $1,000, 7% paid between $1,000 and $2,000, only 1% paid above $2,000.
 Usually, seats are put on the market at a low fare, and as the plane is filled, the fare increases.
-The last few seats are sold at a high fare as they concern passengers with low elasticity and willing to pay a high fare for the convenience of being on a specific flight.
+The last few seats are sold at a high fare as they concern passengers with low elasticity and are willing to pay a high fare for the convenience of being on a specific flight.
 Elasticity is, therefore, relative to the trip purpose, which can range from discretionary such as tourism and personal purposes (high elasticity) to business activities (low elasticity).